TEEN PREGNANCY RATES IN CALHOUN COUNTY

-Teen pregnancy not only affects adolescent females.
-It can also have an affect on you and society.
-The Brookings Institution highlighted Wyman’s Teen Outreach Program and its value in their 2007 report, Cost Effective Investments in Children.
-The factors for youth and society includes earnings potential and positive effects on health from finishing high school and not having an early pregnancy.
-The factors for government includes tax revenue, welfare, and crime.
-According to the Friedman Foundation: A student who drops out of high school earns about $10,000 less per year ($400,000 over their working lives) and is twice a likely to go to prison.
-The unemployment rates for high school dropouts is 20.1% as compared to 4.4% for high school graduates.
+Teen pregnancy not only affects adolescent females, but it can also have an effect on you and society.
+The Brookings Institution highlighted Wyman’s Teen Outreach Program® and its value in their 2007 report, Cost Effective Investments in Children.
+The factors for youth and society include earnings potential and positive effects on health from finishing high school and not having an early pregnancy.
+The factors for government include tax revenue, welfare, and crime.
+According to the Friedman Foundation: A student who drops out of high school earns about $10,000 less per year ($400,000 over their working lives) and is twice as likely to go to prison.
+The unemployment rate for high school dropouts is 20.1% as compared to 4.4% for high school graduates.
 All costs and benefits are shown in 2003 dollars.
 The benefit-cost analysis does not include the value of volunteer time provided by the participants.
-The cost to deliver TOP does vary by site based on their use of volunteers and in-kind supports of transportation, food, and meeting space.
+The cost to deliver TOP® does vary by site based on their use of volunteers and in-kind supports of transportation, food, and meeting space.

-TOP is designed as an "Abstinence Plus" program, providing factual information about adolescent development.
+TOP® is designed as an “Abstinence Plus” program, providing factual information about adolescent development.
 The message is that abstinence is the safest and most effective way to avoid disease, infections, and pregnancy.
 The approach to sexuality can be tailored to meet Calhoun County’s culture and needs.
-Both the TOP group meetings and the community service components are engaging, educational, and enjoyable to teens.
-It is when skilled facilitators help teens reflect and apply the learnings from meetings and community services that the power of TOP is realized.
+The program is implemented every week afterschool over a nine month period.

 During the nine month session, the following items are focused on: